Text summarization is so prominent in natural language processing (NLP) that it made our top ten list of NLP techniques to know.

 Key phrases are taken from the original text and combined to form the summary using the extractive text summarisation method.
 Using a scoring system, extractive summarization picks out only the phrases that are most pertinent to the meaning of the source text.
 This method extracts the necessary text while maintaining the documents’ integrity according to the set criteria.
 The extractive summarisation technique uses the LexRank, Luhn, LSA, and other algorithms implemented using the Python libraries Gensim or Sumy.

 To create a new set of sentences for the summary, abstractive summarization concentrates on the most critical information in the original text.
 The new phrase isn’t found in the original text.
-This strategy completely differs from extractive text summarization, which creates a summary based on the exact original text.
+This strategy completely differs from extractive text summarization, creating a summary based on the original text.
 This method entails locating crucial components, interpreting the context, and reinventing them.
 It promises to convey the essential information in the fewest possible words.
 The abstractive summarization method is compatible with well-known Python frameworks and packages (Spacy, NLTK, etc.) and deep learning models like the seq2seq model and LSTM, among others (Tensorflow, Keras).

 What are the top machine learning algorithms for NLP text summarization?

-In this section, we summarise the most prominent text summarization techniques used in machine learning.
+This section summarises the most prominent text summarization techniques used in machine learning.

 PageRank is a Google Search algorithm that ranks websites in search engine result pages.
 It is named after Larry Page, one of Google’s founders.
 Google employs a variety of algorithms, but PageRank is the first and best-known algorithm the company has ever used.
 The importance of a website’s pages can be assessed using PageRank.
 By monitoring the quantity and calibre of links pointing to a page, PageRank develops an approximation of the significance of that page.
 The underlying premise is that websites with greater authority are more likely to receive links from other websites.